Maybe he’s born with it, maybe it helps with video calls: Makeup for men finds a niche

 “I’m sure they’ll be closely watching this Stryx brand to see how much success they have and to see if there’s an opportunity to pursue,” Scheuneman said.

 Some say the shift reflects changing attitudes toward masculinity and expression.
 Other see it as a new market to capitalize on, fueled by Instagram and a barrage of Zoom meetings.
-Either way, the level of comfort through nontraditional wearers of makeup seems to depend on their business and social circles.
+Either way, these nontraditional makeup users often are influenced by their business and social circles.

 “We don’t really see other brands as competition, necessarily,” said Jon Shanahan, Stryx’s chief marketing officer.
 “Our competition is stigma.”